 When using a Family account, an option is offered to save the credit card information (if no card is currently on file) or replace the existing credit card (if a card is already on file).

 If the Family Billing Contact has an email address, the email receipt confirmation is automatically sent to this email address unless the Do Not Send box is checked.
-To email a confirmation to another email address, enter the email address(es) in the space provided.
+To email confirmation to another email address, enter the email address(es) in the space provided.

 Print a Receipt

-In the Payment Transaction Entry page, check the Receipt box.
+On the Payment Transaction Entry page, check the Receipt box.
 The receipt lists all fees related to the payment. e-Commerce payments include the approval code, transaction id code, and last 4 digits of the card number.
 Payment notes also appear on the receipt.

 Receipts that are emailed with credit card transactions only include the total amount of the transaction.

-Edit Payment Transaction Date
+Edit Transaction Rules

-To protect important data, not all fields in a transaction can be edited and there are restrictions on when the amount field of a fee or payment can be changed.
+To protect important data, not all fields in a transaction can be edited, and there are restrictions on when the amount field of a fee or payment can be changed.

 - The amount of a fee transaction cannot be edited if it is linked to a payment.
 Unlink the payment from the fee to make your edit and then relink it.

 - The amount of a payment transaction cannot be edited if it has been applied to fees.
-Unlink the fees to make your edit and then reapply the payment.
+Unlink the fees to make your edit and then re-apply the payment.